gsm007-data/ai-bootcamp-dubai/Lab-0:IBM_Cloud_Setup/README.md

 ![Banner](images/img027.png)

-8. Click on "Manage" > "General" and then copy "SPace GUID". **Copy it and save it in your note".
+8. Click on "Manage" > "General" and then copy "Space GUID". **Copy it and save it in your note".

 ![Banner](images/img028.png)